mikesprague/lucee-heroku/README.md

 Demo: [https://lucee.herokuapp.com/](https://lucee.herokuapp.com/)

 ####Credits/Notes:
 This began as a fork of Chris Blackwell's [railo-heroku-template](https://github.com/d1rtym0nk3y/railo-heroku-template) project.
-Recently, after [converting my fork to Lucee](https://github.com/mikesprague/lucee-heroku-template), I decided it had diverged enough to become it's own project and moved it to this repo.
+Recently, after [converting my fork of that project to Lucee](https://github.com/mikesprague/lucee-heroku-template/tree/905e19a9d863c504a86cd6a764a7a33805649546), I decided it had diverged enough to become it's own project and moved it to this repo.
+Many thanks to Chris for all of his original work and for inspiring this updated project for Lucee applications.

 ###Requirements
 * [Maven](http://maven.apache.org/) to build the project